-6.7.3 Hull's Drive-reduction Theory
+8.6.3 Hull's Drive-reduction theory

 When an organism is deprived of something, it finds itself in a state of disequilibrium and a condition of tension is created.
 This makes the organism energized and it becomes active, trying efforts to reduce or eliminate the tension.
-The emerging state that is produced by tension is called "Drive ' The emerging state of behavior is the crive and learning occurs only when behavior is reinforced.
-By the reduction of some drive.
-Behavior according to Hull, becomes goal oriented by virtue of the selective reinforcement of certain responses, resulting from the attainment of the goal Behavior that does not lead to the goal on the contrary, does not remove tension and is therefore avoided.
+The emerging state that is produced by tension is called 'Drive'.
+The emerging state of behavior is the drive and learning occurs only when behavior is reinforced by the reduction of some drive.
+Behavior according to Hull becomes goal oriented by virtue of the selective reinforcement of certain responses, resulting from the attainment of the goal.
+Behavior that does not lead to the goal on the contrary, does not remove tension and is therefore avoided.

-For example when the glucose level in blood goes below a particular level, we are in need of it, i.e. food.
+For example, when the glucose level in blood goes below a particular level, we are in need of it i.e. food.
 This need for food sets the 'hunger motive' in us, due to which stomach muscles start contracting and expending and consequently, we feel a kind of pinching in the stomach.
-This tension generates 'drive in individuals to make efforts in getting food.
+This tension generates drive in individuals to make efforts in getting food.
 After getting food, need vanishes, drive gets reduced and the motive disappears.
 Our food-seeking efforts come to an end.
-When the operation of a motive ceases, another motive may appear and guide the behavior of the organism viz.
-When hunger is satisfied, "thirst ' may motivate the behavior; then 'sleep' may follow and so on.
-This 'motivational cycle' is explained in the above diagram.